-Life Work is the SJCSD on campus transition program located at First Coast Technical College.
 Our program targets 18-22-year-old students with varying exceptionalities who have met graduation requirements with a standard diploma but still need additional support and training to develop the skills required for successful employment, social skills, and independent living.

-We are a hands-on, community based, program actively improving our students' skills through work-based learning experiences (WBLE) and classroom-based lessons.
+We are a hands-on program actively improving our students through work-based learning experiences (WBLE) and classroom-based lessons.

-Our goal is to prepare our Life Work students for employment and transition to Vocational Rehabilitation (VR) and Agency for Persons with Disabilities (APD) Adult Services once deferment has ended.
+We aim to prepare our Life Work students for employment and transition to Vocational Rehabilitation Adult Services once deferment has ended.